koii-network/docs/koii/the-koii-token/tokenomics/how-the-network-creates-value.md

 Because of the principle of supply and demand, as long as our network offers a better price-performance ratio than traditional hosting solutions, there will always be a demand for KOII tokens.

-And due to its nature, as we don't have any middlemen (you directly pay your hosters, which are ) that aim to make a profit, we can **always** offer a better price-performance ratio than traditional hosting solutions.
+And due to its nature, as we don't have any middlemen (you directly pay your hosts, which are ) that aim to make a profit, we can **always** offer a better price-performance ratio than traditional hosting solutions.

 ## Value through staking